-Have crow’s feet and frown lines left you nostalgic for the glowing skin you used to have?
-If so, don’t worry.
-Instead, whip up a DIY mango face mask, lip scrub, and smoothie to recapture that youthful glow you’ve missed.
-However, mangoes can help your skin look healthier and brighter even if you aren’t dealing with those pesky fine lines yet.
+Have your frown lines left you nostalgic for the glowing skin you used to have?
+If so, don’t worry; whip up a DIY mango face mask, lip scrub, and smoothie to recapture that youthful glow you’ve missed.
+Mangoes can even brighten your skin if those first pesky wrinkles haven’t appeared on your skin yet.

-That’s because mangoes are packed with age-defying—and brightening—nutrients that keep your skin smooth and fresh.
-So, triple up on those mangoes with a DIY mango face mask, lip scrub, and smoothie to enhance those beauty benefits.
+That’s because mangoes are packed with age-defying nutrients that keep your skin smooth and fresh.
+So, triple up on those beauty benefits with a DIY mango face mask, lip scrub, and smoothie.

 Mango: Benefits for Skin